Falken42/SecondReality/README.md

 Porting Notes
 =============

-This port basically implements a VGA emulation layer by hooking functions at the C library level.
-This allows the demo to run natively while making as little code changes to the original source as possible.
+This port implements a VGA hardware emulation layer through function calls that are made by the demo at the C library level.
+This allows the demo to run natively while making minimal changes to the original source code.
+Most of the VGA emulation is already complete, however, converting the demo's assembly code into functionally equivalent C code is taking the most time.

-For example, the macro MK\_FP() which is used to create a far pointer to a memory block has been replaced with a function.
-This function detects if the memory block being requested is in the DOS VGA memory area (A000:0000), and if it is, it returns a pointer to an emulated VGA memory buffer.
+The emulation layer works by providing functions that were used on DOS, but are no longer found in today's C libraries.
+For example, the macro MK\_FP() which is used to create a far pointer to a memory block is now a function, and detects if the memory block being requested is in the DOS VGA memory area (A000:0000) or not.
+If it is, it returns a pointer to an emulated VGA memory buffer instead, which is later used in rendering.

 Another function, outport(), is used to directly access the VGA hardware.
-Since the C library no longer provides this function, we provide it instead, and emulate the VGA hardware accesses being made at runtime.
+This function is provided by the emulation layer, and holds the state of the various VGA registers.
+When a frame is to be displayed, the stored VGA register values control how the VGA memory buffers should be interpreted.

-The demo calls an internal function called dis\_exit() to determine if the ESC key has been pressed and the demo should quit.
+To actually render a frame, the demo calls an internal function called dis\_exit() to determine if the ESC key has been pressed and the demo should quit.
 This function is called throughout the entire code, and is the main hook used for rendering.
-After a simulated VBlank has passed (16.667ms @ 60fps), the current VGA buffers and palette are combined into a frame buffer, uploaded as a texture to OpenGL, and rendered as a fullscreen polygon.
+After a simulated VBlank has passed (16.667ms / 60fps), the current VGA buffers and palette are combined into a frame buffer, uploaded as a texture to OpenGL, and rendered as a fullscreen polygon.

-Instead of handling each part as a separate executable, this port will simply compile and statically link all of the parts together and call them directly in the order of the original demo (alleviating a lot of x86 assembly code).
+Instead of handling each part as a separate executable, this port compiles and statically links all of the parts together and calls them directly in the order of the original demo.

 Older Screenshots